-In the second step, we observe that upon convergence of the CCD amplitude equations, the Madelung constant correction to both orbital energies and ERI-contractions mutually cancel each other out perfectly for any finite-sized system.
-This fortuitous correction cancellation indicates that the CCD correlation energy is the same with or without the Madelung constant correction when the amplitude equations converge.
-Combining this result with the first step, we conclude that the finite-size error of the correlation energy in converged CCD calculations indeed satisfies the inverse volume scaling without applying any correction schemes.
-However, this perfect cancellation does not hold prior to the convergence of the amplitude equations, and thus the finite-size error of CCD$(n)$ calculations is still $\Or(N_\vk^{-\frac13})$.
-The cancellation does not hold either when the orbital energies take their precise value at the TDL but the ERI-contractions are not corrected.
-In this case, the finite-size error of both converged CCD and CCD$(n)$ calculations is $\Or(N_\vk^{-\frac13})$ \cite{XingLin2023}. \cref{tab:summary} summarizes the finite-size error scaling for CCD$(n)$ and converged CCD calculations in various settings.
-Our findings reconcile these seemingly paradoxical statements and demonstrate why they are compatible with each other.
+In the second step of our analysis, we observe that upon convergence of the CCD amplitude equations, the Madelung constant corrections to both orbital energies and ERI contractions perfectly cancel each other out for any finite-sized system.
+This cancellation ensures that the CCD correlation energy remains the same, regardless of whether the Madelung constant correction is applied.
+Combining this result with the first step, we conclude that the finite-size error of the correlation energy in converged CCD calculations satisfies the desired inverse volume scaling without the need for any additional correction schemes.
+However, prior to the convergence of the amplitude equations, this perfect cancellation does not occur, and the finite-size error of CCD($n$) calculations remains $\Or(N_{\vk}^{-\frac13})$.
+A similar lack of cancellation occurs when the orbital energies take their exact value at the TDL but the ERI contractions are not corrected, resulting in an $\Or(N_{\vk}^{-\frac13})$ finite-size error for both converged CCD and CCD($n$) calculations studied in Ref.~\cite{XingLin2023}.

-We utilize the PySCF software package~\cite{SunBerkelbachBluntEtAl2018} to perform CCD calculations on a 3D periodic hydrogen dimer system.
-Our numerical results corroborate the theoretical analysis in all relevant scenarios summarized in \cref{tab:summary}.
+To validate our theoretical analysis, we perform CCD calculations on a 3D periodic hydrogen dimer system using the PySCF software package~\cite{SunBerkelbachBluntEtAl2018}.
+Our numerical results support the conclusions drawn from the theoretical analysis and provide further evidence for the finite-size scaling behavior summarized in Table~\ref{tab:summary}.

+The paper is organized as follows.
+Section 2 introduces background knowledge and basic notations.
+Section 3 first decomposes the finite-size error in CCD$(n)$ calculations into the errors in four basic components and then describes how the four components contribute to the overall finite-size error with the possible Madelung constant correction.
+Section 4 explains the key ideas of how the Madelung constant correction can reduce the finite-size error in orbital energies and ERI conttractions from a numerical quadrature perspective.
+Section 5 illustrates the numerical results that corroborate our error estimate.
+Lastly, Section 6 discusses the implication of our theoretical study and future directions.